zw-normal/pycallgraph/README.md

 It works better for functions with longer name.
 Just create a new Python virtual environment and install dependencies from `requirement.txt` and you are ready to go.

-ATTENTION: If you want to generate dot graph, make sure the `Graphviz` is installed.
+ATTENTION: If you want to generate dot graph, make sure the `Graphviz` is installed. `Graphviz` used to have some dll issues on Windows, so msi installation is not recommended.
+A simple zip extraction and adding the folder to `PATH` may be better.

 The code and dependencies can be easily adjusted to work on both Python 2.7 or Python 3, but make sure the right Python version is used when analysing source code.